-A LIM differs from a building inspection report although both deal with building consent issues.
-In older properties no final inspection was required by council when the house was built or when alterations were made to a property.
-Since 1991 the Building Act has required any works to have a code of compliance certificate (being a final building inspection).
-A building report would tell a purchaser whether or not an alteration has been made in accordance with the building permit.
-In addition, even where a permit was obtained and work completed in accordance with that permit, deterioration may have occured.
-For example, although a bungalow may have been built in the 1940s to a good workmanlike manner it may now have deteriorated requiring substaintial foundation work, which would not appear in a LIM and of which the council would be unaware.
+A LIM differs from a building inspection report although both deal with building consent issues. properties no older final inspection was required by council when the house was built or when alterations were made to a property.
+Since 1991 the Building Act has required any works to have a code of compliance certificate (being a building final inspection). report would building purchaser whether or not alteration has been made accordance with the building permit.
+In addition, even where a permit was obtained and work completed in accordance with that permit, deterioration may have occurred.
+For example, although a bungalow may have been built in the 1940s to a good workmanlike manner it may now have deteriorated requiring substantial foundation work, which would not appear in a LIM and of which the council would be unaware.
+Contents of a LIM Report The council will provide information on the following where they hold such information: - Special features or characteristics of the land concerned (if any)including but not limited to potential erosion and or subsidence - Records of any storm water or sewerage drains - Details of any rates owing in relation to the land - Any consents or notices affecting the land or any building on the land previously issued by the territorial authority whether under the Building Act 2004 or any other act - Any certificate issued by the building certifier - The use to which the land may be put to and the conditions attached to that use The information contained in a LIM can affect the value of a property.
+If, for example, the house was built on the site of an old rubbish tip and the council notes on the LIM report state that there may be hazardous contaminants located in the soil the house is built on, such information will affect the attractiveness of the property to prospective purchasers.